German healthcare navigation

 It is also crucial that you maintain your health insurance throughout your studies and make sure that any associated fees are paid on time.
 Failure to do so will result in your insurance provider notifying the university, which could lead to your exmatriculation (removal from the student register).

-The specific health insurance documentation required for enrollment may vary depending on your country of origin or residence.
+The specific health insurance documentation required for enrollment may vary depending on your country of origin/residence & your study program.
 Therefore, please take the time to verify which regulations apply to you and what kind of proof you need to provide.

 Can I use my international insurance for enrollment?